-Out of the participants that completed Session 3 (n = 102), it was analyzed the proportion of matches between the object-color associations the participants selected with the ones assumed by the experimenters.
-Participants were asked to judge the match for the 100 stimuli used in Experiment 1 (from which only a subset of 64 were actually used in Experiment 2).
+Out of the participants that completed Session 3 (n = 102), the proportion of matches between the object-color associations the participants selected and the ones assumed by the experimenters was analyzed.
+Participants were asked to judge the match for the 100 stimuli used in Experiment 1 (from which only a subset of 64 was actually used in Experiment 2).
 Table 4 shows the average match depending on the color category of the objects when considering the full set of 100 items (as used in Experiment 1) and only the 64 items used in Experiment 2.
-The results for each specific stimulus are available in the Online Supplementary Materials.
+The results for each specific stimulus are available in the online supplemental materials.

 We repeated the analysis of the recall error in Sessions 1 and 2 of Experiment 2, now only including the items for which there was a match between the association reported by the participant and the one used in designing the experiment.
-The results of this analysis are presented in the Online Supplementary Materials.
+The results of this analysis are presented in the online supplemental materials.
 In sum, the pattern of results remained unchanged.